Kim Kardashian Heads To Prison To Talk About Her New Release Program With Female Inmates

 “I worry about giving my kids too much.
 We don’t do gifts.
 They have to really earn it.
 But we talk about it all the time, about not getting too much and just trying to be as grounded and well rounded as possible.
 My parents didn’t give me financial help when I was starting out.
 Nothing,” Kim revealed, adding that her parents told her, “If you’re going to want to live this way you’re going to have to get a job.”

-It seems that Kim Kardashian may have found her calling when it comes to giving back to the community, and her fans will be very interested to see what she can do with her new prison released program.
+It seems that Kim Kardashian may have found her calling when it comes to giving back to the community, and her fans will be very interested to see what she can do with her new prison release program.